Shockbyte Review – Quality Minecraft Hosting at an Unbeatable Price

 Plans and Pricing

-Shockbyte has some of the cheapest prices out there when it comes to Minecraft servers hosting.
+Shockbyte has some of the cheapest prices out there when it comes to Minecraft server hosting.
 A basic package will only cost you $2.5 per month and there are about a dozen other plans to choose from.
 The pricing system is very straightforward, with each package costing $2.5 more than the previous one.
 At most, you can expect to pay $40 per month for your server hosting, though most players would do just fine with one of the cheapest options.
 If the price is your primary concern, it’s worth noting that you can get an even better offer on your hosting by using our coupon code, which grants you a 25% discount on your first month of hosting.

 A great thing about Shockbyte is that it doesn’t separate its hosting plans into standard and premium-like other providers do.
 Instead, you will receive access to all the available features regardless of which package you choose.
 The only noticeable difference between the various plans is that the more expensive ones include more resources than the cheaper variants.
 This system applies not just to Minecraft but also to Rust and Ark: Survival Evolved servers.